 One of the biggest advantages of tinctures is the ability to control your dosage.
 Using a cannabis tincture one drop at a time allows you to know exactly how much CBD or Delta-8 is entering your body.

 Tinctures also appeal as the simplest method of consuming cannabis.
-If you don’t enjoy smoking or don’t like the flavor of gummies, tinctures can deliver a precise dosage with no smell, no vapor, and no additional sugar, as is often found in edibles.
+If you don’t enjoy smoking or don’t like the flavor of Delta-8 gummies in Texas, tinctures can deliver a precise dosage with no smell, no vapor, and no additional sugar, as is often found in edibles.
 Many people like tinctures for their discretion, portability, and ease of use.

 Types of Cannabis Tinctures